When to Apply

 - To apply by resident internship, you must complete a Delaware Resident Internship.

-- To apply by reciprocity, you must hold a current license as a Funeral Director in another state and have practiced as a funeral director at least three of the past five years.
+- To apply by reciprocity, you must hold a current Funeral Director license in another jurisdiction (state, U.S. territory or District of Columbia) and have practiced as a funeral director at least three of the past five years.

 If you meet neither of the requirements above, you must serve a one-year internship in a Delaware-licensed funeral establishment under the sponsorship of a Delaware-licensed Funeral Director.
 To apply for an internship, file the Application for Resident Intern Registration .